CONSERVATION BIOLOGY RESEARCH

 Bird Conservation

-Trans-Pecos Texas supports a diverse collection of bird species, due in large part to the variety of habitats found in the region including desert grasslands, shrublands, montane forests and woodlands, and riparian corridors.
-Additionally, it’s location along a major flyway between North American nesting sites and wintering sites in Central and South America make the Trans-Pecos an important stopover for many migrating species.
-Over 500 different avian species have been recorded in the Trans-Pecos, and nearly half of those are species that have nested in this area.
+The Trans-Pecos region of Texas supports a diverse collection of bird species, due in large part to the variety of habitats found in the region, including desert grasslands, shrublands, montane forests and woodlands, and riparian corridors.
+Additionally, its location along a major flyway between North American nesting sites and wintering sites in Central and South America make the Trans-Pecos an important stopover for many migrating species.
+Over 500 avian species have been recorded in the Trans-Pecos, and nearly half of those are species that have nested in this area.

 Carnivores